Authing/eslint-plugin-authing-nestjs/README.md

     // There must be at least 2 class validators for a dto item with IsOptional 'authing-nestjs/use_class_validator_to_dto': 'warn',

-    // validate nested dto, the specific rules are the same as 'authing-nestjs/use_class_validator_to_dto' 'authing-nestjs/use_class_validator_to_nested_dto': 'off'
+    // Validate nested dto, the specific rules are the same as 'authing-nestjs/use_class_validator_to_dto' 'authing-nestjs/use_class_validator_to_nested_dto': 'off'

     // ... more